On some graph densities in locally dense graphs: Preliminaries

-Using basic facts on entropy (see Lemma \ref{lem:entropy}), we have $\HH(X,Y)=\HH(Y',Z)=\log 2|E(G)|$, $\HH(Y)\leq\log|V(G)|$, and $\HH(X_1,X_2,X_3)\leq\log|\Hom(K_{1,2},G)|$, which implies $t_{K_{1,2}}(G)\geq t_{K_2}(G)^2$.
-This is also an easy consequence of the Cauchy--Schwarz inequality, and we may recover many graph homomorphism inequalities obtained using the Cauchy--Schwarz inequality by letting $|\FF|=2$ and $\TT$ the single edge tree.
+In particular, this is same as using $|\FF|=2$ and $\TT$ the single edge tree for Theorem~\ref{thm:tree_entropy}.
 Hence, \eqref{eq:tree_entropy} may be seen as a tree-like extension of the Cauchy--Schwarz inequality.
 In fact, analogous lemmas to Theorem \ref{thm:tree_entropy} have already been used in \cite{CKLL15,CL16,KR11,Sz15} to obtain such results.